WAKE

 Breaking News

-The Quantum Computing Working Group at Wake Forest University is a community of scientists and engineers from across disciplines, drawn together through an interest in quantum information theory, quantum materials, and quantum sensing.
-The group sponsors: informal meetings and talks, workshops, as well as some funding for guest scientists that work with our team members.
-We are also actively involved in Wake's emerging graduate program in Quantum Information Sciences (QIS).
-Our activities are open to all WFU students, faculty, and staff.
+The creatively named Quantum Computing Working Group, is an energetic group of scientists and engineers at Wake Forest University drawn together by a mutual interest in all things quantum: quantum information theory, quantum materials, and quantum sensing.
+The group sponsors: informal meetings and talks, workshops, and occasionally hosts guest scientists.
+Moreover, each group member is actively involved in Wake's graduate program in Quantum Information Sciences (QIS).
+QCWG activities are open to all WFU students, faculty, and staff.

 This is just one of several quantum information technology programs ongoing at WFU.